CHTC/chtc-website-source/_uw-research-computing/get-help.md

 to start by sending questions or issues via email.
 You can typically expect a first response within a few business hours.

-When emailing us for assistance in troubleshooting an issue, please provide an explanation of what you expected to happen versus what actually happened, and
+When emailing us for assistance in troubleshooting an issue, please provide which system you are using, an explanation of what you expected to happen versus what actually happened, and
 include relevant files (or provide the locations of them on the system), such as: